DerCooleVonDem/BlockAnimator/README.md

 - Delete an animation: `/blockanimator delete <name>`
 - Configure autorun: `/blockanimator autorun <name> <true|false>`
-- Get the frame creator item: `/blockanimator item`
+- Get the special items: `/blockanimator item`

+### Using Undo/Redo

+During animation creation, you can:
+- Undo the last change: `/blockanimator undo` or left-click with the undo/redo item
+- Redo the last undone change: `/blockanimator redo` or right-click with the undo/redo item

 ## Commands